-Our Values As staff As pupils

-We value our school and its We greet you at the start of each We greet our teachers and respond to

-environment, treating all who lesson and register you with a greeting registers with a greeting

-work in it with respect and We keep our classrooms clear and tidy We keep our classrooms clear and tidy

-courtesy We show basic manners, courtesy and We avoid littering

-kindness We show basic manners, courtesy and

-We regard our roles as teachers with kindness

-professionalism and show clear We wear our uniform correctly and with pride

-boundaries/expectations We show self-control in difficult circumstances

-We treat each lesson as a fresh start ensuring behaviour does not escalate

-We recognise that everyone is We recognise that everyone has a right to

-different but try to show consistency learn

-and fairness

-We are prepared to work and We will arrive on time to our lessons We have our equipment and arrive punctually

-to learn with endeavour We carefully plan our lessons and are We meet our deadlines for class and

-prepared for your learning homework

-We mark your work in a way that helps We respond to feedback, developing our work

-you reflect and improve in response to teachers' suggestions

-We will recognise and plan for your We 'dig deep' and keep going even when it is

-individual strengths and needs in the tough, asking for help

-classroom

-We will follow the homework and

-marking policy

-We will use and respect feedback from

-the whole staff team

-We make the most of We provide extra-curricular clubs and We involve ourselves in clubs, events and

-opportunities to develop our enrichments enrichments

-skills and experiences; we We share our passions and expertise We share our passions and expertise -

-look for ways to enjoy We will use praise and rewards, buddying, young leaders

-school recognising your achievements and We aim to think in a positive manner towards

-efforts others and about themselves

-We support pupils to make the most of

-their time at Kingshill

-We accept, recognise and We deal with you sensitively, taking We support our fellow pupils

-celebrate our differences time to get to know the 'whole' pupil We avoid unkind or unpleasant comments

-We recognise where you may need We use appropriate language

-more help or support

-We work with other agencies to gain

-further support

-We will make lessons inclusive and

-challenging for all

-We will encourage positive attitudes

-towards all members of our school

-community

-We understand how differences can

-impact and make appropriate

-adjustment

-We develop high ambitions We provide opportunities through trips We set goals and develop our ambitions

-and aspirations and visits We are truthful

-We set you targets - academically and We plan for life beyond Kingshill

-socially - through teaching and

-tutoring

-We are supportive and encouraging

-through failure and success ve for excellence'.
-We do this by challenging
+Our Values As staff As pupils We value our school and its We greet you at the start of each We greet our teachers and respond to environment, treating all who lesson and register you with a greeting registers with a greeting work in it with respect and We keep our classrooms clear and tidy We keep our classrooms clear and tidy courtesy We show basic manners, courtesy and We avoid littering kindness We show basic manners, courtesy and We regard our roles as teachers with kindness professionalism and show clear We wear our uniform correctly and with pride boundaries/expectations We show self-control in difficult circumstances We treat each lesson as a fresh start ensuring behaviour does not escalate We recognise that everyone is We recognise that everyone has a right to different but try to show consistency learn and fairness We are prepared to work and We will arrive on time to our lessons We have our equipment and arrive punctually to learn with endeavour We carefully plan our lessons and are We meet our deadlines for class and prepared for your learning homework We mark your work in a way that helps We respond to feedback, developing our work you reflect and improve in response to teachers' suggestions We will recognise and plan for your We 'dig deep' and keep going even when it is individual strengths and needs in the tough, asking for help classroom We will follow the homework and marking policy We will use and respect feedback from Ma made the most of the whole staff team Ma involve correction in altitle correcte and We make the most of We provide extra-curricular clubs and enrichments We involve ourselves in clubs, events and enrichments opportunities to develop our skills and experiences; we look for ways to enjoy We share our passions and expertise We will use praise and rewards, We share our passions and expertise - school recognising your achievements and buddying, young leaders We aim to think in a positive manner towards SCHOOL efforts others and about themselves We support pupils to make the most of others and about themselves their time at Kingshill We accept, recognise and We deal with you sensitively, taking We support our fellow pupils celebrate our differences time to get to know the 'whole' pupil We avoid unkind or unpleasant comments We recognise where you may need We use appropriate language more help or support The second proposed is a square second control of the second contr We work with other agencies to gain further support We will make lessons inclusive and challenging for all We will encourage positive attitudes towards all members of our school community We understand how differences can impact and make appropriate adjustment We set goals and develop our ambitions We develop high ambitions We provide opportunities through trips We set goals and develop our ambitions We develop high ambitions and aspirations and visits We are truthful and visits We set you targets - academically and · and visits We are truthful . • and visits We set you targets - academically and socially - through teaching and tutoring We are truthful . • and visits We set you targets - academically and socially - through teaching and We are truthful ourselves to be the best we can, to be supportive of others in doing so and by being tolerant of everything that makes us all unique.